What is Shatavari?

 5. It also helps in the production of sperm.

-6. It is used as nervine sedative to calm the nervous system.
+6. It is a nervine sedative to calm the nervous system.

 7. It is used to lessen anger and irritability thereby calming the body and mind.

-8. It is used as demulcent, which brings moisture to the body organs.
+8. It is used as demulcent, which brings moisture to the body’s organs.

 9. It is used to apply topically to soothe the sore joints.

-10. It is used to have a balance in Vata and Pitta constitutions.
+10. It is used to balance the Vata and Pitta constitutions.

 How to use Shatavari?

 Though, many scientific studies have been conducted on mice and rodents for the health benefits of Shatavari or Asparagus racemosus.
-As far as human beings are concerned, the standardization of drugs needs to be established.
-However, 4-5 milliliters of Asparagus racemosus may be taken trice a day as per the guidance of an Ayurvedic doctor.
+As far as human beings are concerned, the standardisation of drugs needs to be established.
+However, 4-5 millilitres of Asparagus racemosus may be taken twice a day as per the guidance of an Ayurvedic doctor.
 Similarly, tea may also be recommended to be part of medicinal benefits.
 The medicinal herb is available in powder, tablet, and liquid forms.
-A normal dose of Shatavari tablet is 500 milligrams, twice a day.
-It is better to have a consultation with a health expert to include Shatavari in the dosage.
+A regular dose of Shatavari tablet is 500 milligrams twice a day.
+It is better to consult a health expert to include Shatavari in the dosage.

 Side effects of Shatavari

-Though, its use is safe, however, some precaution should be taken in regards like
+Though its use is safe, some precautions should be taken in regard, like

 1. Pregnant women should avoid it.

-3. If you have allergy, it is better to skip Shatvari or its products.
+3. If you have an allergy, it is better to skip Shatvari or its products.

 4. Asthmatic patients should also avoid it.

-5. Since it is diuretic, therefore shouldn’t be clubbed with other diuretic drugs.
+5. Since it is a diuretic, it shouldn’t be clubbed with other diuretic drugs.

 6. Diabetes patients should also take it after the consultation of a physician.